daveshah1/nova/houston/experimental/gui2/gui/gui/README-maps.txt

 5. Close the map selection window

-6. Select Output Zoom Level 16 from the drop-down list
+6. In the output zoom levels textbox enter 14,15,16,17,18

 7. Set the outputfolder to
 (Windows) C:\Users\[username]\mapcache
 (Linux) ~/mapcache
+[create this folder if it doesn't exist]

 8. Click 'Download tiles'